-- And while it appears that there’s nothing we can do but wait it out, there are effective ways to relieve your tense feelings right now.
+- And while it appears that there’s nothing we can do but wait it out, there are in fact proactive ways to relieve your tense feelings right now!

-- First, you should adjust your perspective and instead of focusing on what could go wrong, look at what could go right based on your strengths and past successes.
+- First, you should adjust your perspective and instead of focusing on what could go wrong, focus on your strengths and past successes.

-- Additionally, investing your energy elsewhere can help you to loosen up: try going on a walk, listening to relaxing music, journaling, engaging in a favorite activity, or practicing mindful mediation.
+- Additionally, investing your energy elsewhere can help you to loosen up: try going on a walk, listening to relaxing music, or journaling.

 Robyn Gold, licensed clinical social worker, says that a little change of perspective can go a long way.
 Instead of focusing on what could go wrong, focus on what could go right!
-Your strengths can aid you in virtually any situation if you only recognize and tap into those strengths.
-If it’s difficult for you to recognize your good qualities, thinking about past successes can help just the same.
+Your strengths can aid you in virtually any situation if you identify and use those strengths to your advantage.
+If it’s difficult for you to recognize your good qualities, thinking about past successes can help, too.
 Gold delves deeper:

 “For individuals who are feeling tense or worried about an important upcoming event such as a job interview or blind date, one of the most helpful things I would advise you to do would be to acknowledge your strengths.
 Think about all of the positive things you have to offer the world.
 If you have a hard time coming up with a list like this, try taking a step back from the situation and think about how close loved ones would describe you.
 You can also do this by thinking about times in your life in which you have been successful.
 How were you successful in that situation?
 What qualities do you have that helped you succeed?
 Focusing on these strengths can help you feel more confident and less tense.”

-Now, in addition to acknowledging and capitalizing on your strengths, you can employ some more basic strategies for mellowing out when you’re feeling tense.
+Now, in addition to identifying and capitalizing on your strengths, you can employ some more basic strategies for mellowing out or calming down when you feel tense.
 Try taking a stroll around the block, listening to your favorite music, journaling, engaging in a favorite activity, or focusing on the present moment:

-5) Focus on right now.
 Finally, if you’re feeling tense, try to re-center your mind.
-Focus not on the anxiety-inducing event ahead or the past nerve-racking situation, but the right now.
+Focus not on the anxiety-inducing event ahead or the past nerve-racking situation, but the here and now.
 You are safe.
 You’re on your yoga mat, curled up in the nook of your couch with a book, or peering over a soon-to-be masterpiece made out of puzzle pieces.
 And everything is okay.